Dizzy Mizz Lizzy: Rotator (1996–1998)

 The record was less carefree than its predecessor, with a hint of bitterness especially in regard to the state of the music industry.
-The album reached gold status the very day it went on sale on 2 April 1996 in Europe and 24 May 1996 in Japan, and appeared to live up to the notorious expectations for a worthy sequel to their debut album.
-Reviews were generally positive and it sold 100,000 copies in Denmark, "which is exceptionally high for a guitar rock album in Denmark," but it was not nearly as much as the debut album had sold.
+The album reached gold status the very day it went on sale in Europe, 2 April 1996 and 24 May 1996 in Japan, and appeared to live up to the notorious expectations for a worthy sequel to their debut album.
+Reviews were generally positive and it sold 100,000 copies in Denmark, "which is exceptionally high for a guitar rock album in Denmark," though it fell significantly short of the sales figures for their debut.
 Another 100,000 copies were sold in Japan.
-The singles "11:07 PM" and "Rotator" became a hit, the album won the 1997 Danish Grammy for "Rock album of the year" and Nick Foss received the prize for "Best producer".
-They played on festivals in Denmark, Norway and Germany, and went to Japan in September 1996 for shows in Tokyo (2×), Sapporo, Osaka, Nagoya and Fukuoka.
-In Denmark, they played dozens of shows which fatigued both the band and the fans, while the problems that arose during the recording of Rotator also pursued the band on tour.
+The singles "11:07 PM" and "Rotator" became hits, the album won the 1997 Danish Grammy for "Rock Album of the Year," and Nick Foss received the prize for "Best Producer".
+They played at festivals in Denmark, Norway and Germany, and went to Japan in September 1996 for shows in Tokyo (2×), Sapporo, Osaka, Nagoya and Fukuoka.
+In Denmark, they played dozens of shows, which fatigued both the band and the fans, while the problems that arose during the recording of Rotator also pursued the band on tour.

 Disbandment (1998–2009)

 After five years of non stop recording and touring and having lost touch with reality, the band decided to take a sabbatical in 1997.
 They worked on some demos in January 1998, but did not find the band dynamics revitalized, and the trio decided to split up on 10 March 1998 when discussing the future of the band on a bench in the Rosenborg Castle Gardens.
-A press release was issued the same day that stated the band is dissolved, and has in total won 5 Danish grammy awards, as well as Tuborgs Grønne Pris.
+A press release was issued the same day that stated the band is dissolved, and has in total won 5 Danish Grammy Awards, as well as Tuborgs Grønne Pris.
 The split occurred amidst a wave of prominent Danish bands disbanding.
 Critics would later explain their decision as the band having the courage to stop in time despite enormous success, although it was largely due to fatigue that the trio could not bring themselves to continuing to play.
 Their tastes in music had become less compatible, with Christensen wanting a more vintage Beatles-like sound and Nielsen and Friis preferring to make heavy metal music.

 Eighteen days after the breakup, the Japan-only release The Greatest was released.
 The song "Waterline" was included on the 1999 charity record Grænseløs Greatest in support of refugees of the Kosovo War.
 In 2000, the Danish dance-pop duo Infernal used samples of the 1994 song "Silverflame" for the song "Sunrise".
 It was released as the second single from their album Waiting for Daylight.